 Terminator Salvation – Do you want me to walk over there and trash your lights??

 That brings us to Terminator: Genisys.
 There are multiple timelines, but some people can see both of them if they remember hard enough and tell a child to say it in a mirror every day…?
 The past can change and postpone Skynet’s release, but mostly just to conveniently push Judgement Day to 2017.
 The rules here are really unclear, and no one seems very interested in figuring them out.
-John Connor even postulates that he thinks he exists outside of time, and thus can’t effect his own existence.
+John Connor even postulates that he thinks he exists outside of time, and thus can’t affect his own existence.
 That’s fine, I guess, but not very interesting.
 Without rules, the audience really doesn’t gain a sense of consequence for any action.
 Everything is topsy turvy, timey wimey.

 Obselescence is Irrelevant